 There are two primary types of micronutrients; vitamins and minerals, each of which includes various formats.

 Vitamins are organic substances produced by plants and animals and are required for cell function, growth, metabolism, and development.
 There are two categories of vitamins: fat-soluble and water-soluble.

-Fat-Soluble Vitamins: Fat-soluble vitamins include vitamin A, D, E, and K. These vitamins are typically present in sources of fat and more easily digested, assimilated, and absorbed in the presence of fat.
-Fat-soluble vitamins are stored in the liver and fatty tissues for future use and the reserves of these vitamins will remain in the body for extended periods of time, days, sometimes months.
+Fat-Soluble Vitamins: Fat-soluble vitamins include vitamins A, D, E, and K. These vitamins are typically present in sources of fat and are more easily digested, assimilated, and absorbed in the presence of fat.
+Fat-soluble vitamins are stored in the liver and fatty tissues for future use and the reserves of these vitamins will remain in the body for extended periods of time, days, and sometimes months.

 Minerals are chemical elements found in soil and water and are not produced by living organisms.
 Unlike vitamins, minerals are not easily destroyed by the elements and are transported by soil and water into plants and animals.
 Minerals are also classified by macro and micro terms: macrominerals are required in amounts greater than 100 mg per day, while microminerals are those nutrients required in amounts less than 100 mg per day.
 (1)

 Macrominerals: Macrominerals include calcium, phosphorus, magnesium, sodium, chloride, potassium, and sulfur.
 These minerals are required in larger amounts and perform a number of very specific roles in the body.